Stabiae: Villa del Pastore

 "Villa of the Shepherd" in English, this villa gets its name from a small statue of a shepherd that was discovered at this site.
-The villa, at 19,000 square metres area, is one of the very largest ever discovered and is even larger than Villa San Marco with many rooms, large baths and luxurious gardens.
+The villa, at 19,000 m2 area, is one of the very largest ever discovered and is even larger than Villa San Marco with many rooms, large baths and luxurious gardens.
 It lacks, however, any domestic rooms suggesting that it may not have been a residence.
-One hypothesis is that it is instead a valetudinarium (health spa) to allow people to take advantage of the famous spring waters of Stabiae.
+One hypothesis is that it is instead a valetudinarium (health spa or a sort of domestic hospital and infirmary for sick slaves) to allow people to take advantage of the famous spring waters of Stabiae.

 The villa stands on the edge of the plateau Varano with a panoramic view, a short distance from Villa Arianna.
-It was explored three times: its discovery dates back to 1754 to 1759 when Karl Weber brought to light a large garden; the second campaign under Peter la Vega was carried out between 1775 and 1778; the third and final exploration dates to 1967–68 when the villa was rediscovered following the discovery of a perimeter wall after removal of a layer of lapilli on agricultural land.
-This excavation was funded by the landowner and the superintendent of the time tried to expropriate church land in the area between Villa Arianna and Villa San Marco in order to combine the areas of the villas of Stabiae.
+It was explored three times: its discovery dates back to 1754 to 1759 when Karl Weber brought to light a large garden; the second campaign under Pietro la Vega was carried out between 1775 and 1778; the third and final exploration dates to 1967–68 when the villa was rediscovered following the discovery of a perimeter wall after removal of a layer of lapilli on agricultural land.
+This excavation was funded by the landowner and the superintendent at the time tried to expropriate church land in the area between Villa Arianna and Villa San Marco in order to combine the areas of the villas of Stabiae.
 While waiting for the permit, the villa was re-buried in 1970 to prevent it from ruin.
 As a result of various bureaucratic problems related to the expropriation, the villa remains buried and has not yet been fully excavated.